WAGE Center Resources

 WIN Emergency Fund

 The WIN Emergency Fund is for any student who is a single parent facing a sudden financial difficulty that may prevent them from completing their education.
-This fund provides up to $1,000 to cover emergency expenses like rent, food, utilities, textbooks or car payments.
-Reach out to Lisa Logan at llogan83@ewu.edu for more information or to apply by submitting a narrative and brief financial information.
+This fund provides money to cover emergency expenses like rent, food, utilities, textbooks or car payments.
+Reach out to Jessi Willis, PhD at Jwillis6@ewu.edu for more information or to apply by submitting a narrative and brief financial information.

 Workshops